newdexterity/Sensorized-Objects/CAD/README.md

 # Sensorized-Objects CAD Files
 In this folder you can find the CAD files and needed to manufacture the components in the object set.

+## ReadMe Contents
+- Folder Contents
+- Object Assembly
+- Fabrication
+- How to Place Polhemus Sensors in Objects

 ## Folder Contents
 The objects have been organised into there relative sizes and the rigid and soft surface components are present in all sizes.
 **Large size -** Contains the lagest sized object set CAD files <br/>